dhanashree-11/CandyCrush-Flutter/README.md

 - "Wall": A place that cannot be moved nor removed from the game.
 - "Ice": Covers a tile and forces the latter to be involved in at least 2 events before being removed.

-## Game Elements

-[Add a description here of all the different types of tiles and special elements that players can interact with.]

 ## Objectives